MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ## Configuration on Azure AD

-Registering your app in Azure AD requires making app configurations that will enable SSO for your app in Teams.
+Registering your app in Azure AD and enabling it for Teams SSO requires making app configurations, such as generating app ID, defining API scope, permissions, and more.

 Create a new app registration in Azure AD, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Azure AD and your app.
 It lets your app users access the app without any further need of consent when your app calls the API using On-behalf-of (OBO) flow.
+These configurations will enable Teams SSO for your app in Teams.

-You may also need to configure additional configuration for the platform or device where you want to target your app.
+You may also need to configure additional configuration for authenticating users on the platform or device where you want to target your app.

 It's helpful to learn about the configuration required for registering your app on Azure AD.
 It includes the following:

 - Single- or multi-tenant options.
-- App's platform and the URL from where your app is accessible.
+- Platform for your app and the URL from where your app is accessible.
 - App ID URI, a globally-unique URI used to identify the web API you expose for your app's access through scopes.
 It's also referred to as an identifier URI.
 - Scope, which defines the permissions that an authorized user or your app can be granted for accessing a resource exposed by the API.

-Ensure that you learn about these configurations before you start registering your app.
+Ensure that you've prepared to configure these details before you start registering your app.

 The tasks involved in registering a Teams tab app that uses SSO are language- and framework-agnostic.